Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 live_finish_at | now() | Game real life finishing time (> now()) in epoch millis.
 This can be different than close_at (e.g. you might want to close betting before the game finishes in real life).
 Serves **only** as an informative value. currency | null | The currency for the game. hashtag | null | The social media hashtag to be associated with the game.
-If skipped will be generated from game name.
+If skipped will be generated from game name. image_url | null | The image you want to be associated and displayed with a game (e.g. as a background).

 ### Response code